Teaching Artist-in-Residence, Spring 2022

 “My work is extremely personal, from idea to production.
 Art making for me has become a form of self-guided therapy; I am able to reflect on ideas, concepts, emotions, events, encounters . . . .
 With every artwork I produce, I am able to communicate the findings of these reflections.
 In a sense, my paintings and sculptures say what I sometimes struggle to verbalize.”

-David Enriquez is an emerging figurative painter and sculptor based in Ridgewood, New York, who recently graduated summa cum laude from the City University of New York, where he won the James R. Steers Prize in Art.
-He was born in the southern Mexican state of Oaxaca, but was transplanted to the U.S. at a young age.
+David Enriquez is an emerging figurative painter and sculptor based in Ridgewood, New York, who recently graduated summa cum laude from the City College of New York, where he won the James R. Steers Prize in Art.
+He was born in the southern Mexican state of Oaxaca and moved to the United States when he was still a child.
 His work is informed primarily by the artistic legacy of the colonial period of Latin America, with works created in the Spanish colonies of New Spain (Mexico) and Peru, from the sixteenth through the early nineteenth century.

 Enriquez’s first encounters with art took place inside a colonial church filled with paintings and sculptures of the crucifixion, sorrowful madonnas, and tortured saints.
 This Catholic iconography, syncretic religious practices, rich artistic history, and childhood memories of his homeland are a constant source of inspiration for him.
 His preferred genre is portraiture, and in particular his miniatures—inspired by sixteenth-century European practice—highlight the beauty that has been overlooked, undermined, and excluded by the Western art establishment for centuries, with its limited portrayals of people of color.
 Currently he is working on paintings that explore his childhood fears, which stemmed from real and imagined situations.